PierBusDev/GolangPierbook/readme.md

 All this allows to run thousands of goroutines when needed, without problems.

 To start a goroutine we put a `go` keyword before a *function invocation*.
-Note that **any value returned be a goroutine is ignored!** The result of the function is instead written back to a different `channel` (we see them later)
+Note that **any value returned by a goroutine is ignored!** The result of the function is instead written back to a different `channel` (we see them later)

 ```go
 func process(val int) int {